Church life

 Can I have a same-sex wedding at St John's?

 St John’s offers the sacramental rite of marriage to all couples, regardless of sexual orientation.
-St John’s, infact, hosted the the first same-sex church wedding in the UK.
+St John’s, infact, hosted the first same-sex church wedding in the UK.

 Can I get married at St John's even if I am not a member of the congregation?